Woody plant encroachment: Definition

 Woody plant encroachment is the increase in abundance of indigenous woody plants, such as shrubs and bushes, at the expense of herbaceous plants, grasses and forbs, in grasslands and shrublands.
 The term encroachment is thus used to describe how woody plants outcompete grasses during a given time, typically years or decades.
 Although such differentiation is not always applied, encroachment refers to the expansion of woody plants into open areas and thickening refers to the increasing density in a given area, including sub-canopy cover plants.
-This is in line with the meaning of the term encroachment, which is "the act of slowly covering more and more of an area".
 Among earliest published notions of woody plant encroachment are publications of R. Staples in 1945, O. West in 1947 and Heinrich Walter in 1954.

 While the terms are used interchangeably in some literature, woody plant encroachment is different from the spread of invasive species.
 As opposed to invasive species, which are deliberately or accidentally introduced species, encroacher species are indigenous to the respective ecosystem and their classification as encroachers depends on whether they outcompete other indigenous species in the same ecosystem over time.
 As opposed to alien plant invasion, woody plant encroachment is thus not defined by the mere presence of specific plant species, but by their ecological dynamics and changing dominance.

 In some instances, woody plant encroachment is a form of secondary succession or forest regrowth.
 This applies to cases of land abandonment, for example when previous agricultural land is abandoned and woody plants re-establish.
 This is distinctly different from woody plant encroachment that occurs due to global drivers, e.g. increased carbon dioxide in Earth's atmosphere, and unsustainable forms of land use intensification, such as overgrazing and fire suppression.
 Such drivers disrupt the ecological succession in a given grassland, specifically the balance between woody and herbaceous plants, and provide a competitive advantage to woody plants.